nickmeldrum/nickmeldrumdotcom/README.md

  * fix responsive width for svg in decorator post
  * check responsive width for all old posts is working
  * get a better li style
- * rewrite cv page content for my new profile
  * build a 404 page
  * combine this repo with the travis automation one and get it autopublishing
  * get our gtm/ga integration in